Preparing USB medium

 Flashing on any other system

-for simplicity just use raspberry pi imager
+For simplicity just use raspberry pi imager

 rpi-imager

-Note. for most you will need to unpack name.img.gz file using archive tool
+Note.
+For most you will need to unpack name.img.gz file using archive tool

 Note. website generated from markdown using mdplop